Brisbane International Airport

 Novotel Brisbane Airport

 The 4.5-star Novotel is located just minutes from both the Domestic and International terminals, within the Skygate precinct and the shopping hub of Brisbane’s DFO.
-To get to the Novotel from the terminals, simply catch the orange Transfer Bus that departs regularly or ask your Flight Centre Travel Expert to book you a transfer with the hotel.
+To get to the Novotel from the terminals, simply catch the orange Transfer Bus that departs regularly or ask your Travel Expert to book you a transfer with the hotel.

 Pullman Brisbane Airport Hotel